DaneVinson/StupidTodo/readme.md

 ## Stupid Todo - docker branch
-A branch of the StupidTodo applicaiton for exploration of Docker.
+A branch of the StupidTodo application for exploration of Docker.